zveinn/dplz/README.md

 ```

 # Defining variables
-Variables are defined in a json.file and the -vars flag is used to load variables each time you run a deployment.
+Variables are defined in a json file and the `vars` flag is used to load variables each time you run a deployment.
 - These variables are available inside commands and templates.
 ```json
 {
     "testVariable": "Dev variables loaded",